ctrl-alt-dtl/PMA-Labs/Chap3/Lab_3-2/README.md

 ![3-2: Debugging Install](Images/3-2-14.png)

 We can find the Install function in the Symbol table of x32dbg because Install was an exported function in the DLL.
 The addresses between x32dbg and Ghidra/IDA should line up (in this case they did).
 Note: I made the mistake of using x64dbg at first, instead of x32dbg, and I had issues with hitting the Install function breakpoint.
+This sample is a 32-bit sample.
 So if you're not seeing the results you're expecting, try the other one.

 ![3-2: Debugging Install Deeper](Images/3-2-15.png)